Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 All type approved evidential breath testing devices are designed to allow a suspect 3 minutes in which to provide a sufficient sample of breath.

-Medical reasons
+Medical Reasons

 If a suspect cannot or will not provide an evidential breath specimen as required, they will be asked if there are any medical reasons why they cannot or should not provide a breath specimen.

-If a suspect states there are no medical reasons why they cannot provide a specimen of breath but the police officer making the requirement has reasonable cause to believe there are actually medical reasons, then a police officer can request an evidential blood or urine sample instead.
+If a suspect states there are no medical reasons why they cannot provide a specimen of breath but the police officer making the requirement has reasonable cause to believe there are actually medical reasons, then a police officer can request an evidential blood or urine specimen instead.

 If a suspect does not state any medical reasons and the police officer has no reasonable cause to believe there are medical reasons for not providing a breath specimen as required, then there is no reasonable excuse why a breath specimen cannot be provided and the suspect will be charged with failing to provide a specimen for analysis.